rgeraldes24/go-zond/cmd/clef/README.md

 The general flow for signing a transaction using e.g. Gzond is as follows:
 ![image](sign_flow.png)

-In this case, `gzond` would be started with `--signer http://localhost:8550` and would relay requests to `eth.sendTransaction`.
+In this case, `gzond` would be started with `--signer http://localhost:8550` and would relay requests to `zond.sendTransaction`.

 ## TODOs